-Sherman was a Cleveland Clinic fertility nurse and mother of four.
-She was stabbed 11 times on the afternoon of March 24 outside her divorce attorney's office downtown.
-She still had her purse, and her SUV was parked nearby.
+Police said 53-year-old Aliza Sherman was stabbed 11 times on the afternoon of March 24, 2013, outside her divorce attorney's office downtown.
+The Cleveland Clinic fertility nurse and mother of four still had her purse, and her SUV was parked nearby.